Come to Munich - be at homeRead out

 Those were the type of questions to which all the participants together sought to provide answers during the intercultural workshops.
 Topics such as culture, intercultural communication, perception, value orientation, intercultural conflict management, stereotypes and prejudices were addressed.
 Teamwork, group discussions, examples and simulations lead to unexpected insights and tremendous changes in perspective.
 All of this was a great basis for personal development regarding soft skills but also for being able to use this knowledge to expand personal networks around the world.

 During the semester, students participated in three cultural activities in addition to the intercultural workshops.
 These events encouraged exchange and reflection in an informal setting, such as city trips, hikes or scavenger hunts.
 Some events, such as vegan cookie baking or a post-colonial city tour of Munich, were also designed to raise awareness for a diverse society among international and national students.

 Certificates / ECTS credits

 All participants received a certificate at the end of the semester for their acquired soft skills.
-Students from TUM and Munich University of Applied Sciences were even able to earn ECTS credits.
+Students from TUM and HM University of Applied Sciences were even able to earn ECTS credits.